spoonapps/docs/doc/reference/commands/fork.md

 If the repository specified in the command does not already exist, a new one is automatically created.

-	# copy spoonbrew/node to a new repository
+	# Copy spoonbrew/node to a new repository
 	> spoon fork spoonbrew/node my-node

 	Output image: my-node:head

-	# fork the image to the existing repository with a new tag
+	# Fork the image to the existing repository with a new tag
 	> spoon fork spoonbrew/node my-node:1.0